Free membership in a very important organization (if you like freedom more than false hope and bad change)

 In my last post I mentioned visiting a friend who lived just downstream from the ice jam north of Bismarck.
 I didn't get much of a view of it from Fox Island, as it started downstream from the lookout, but from my friend's backyard the view was a little bit better.
 I grabbed my cam

 Double Ditch is one of my favorite sunset spots, particularly this spot next to the fencepost on the north end of the park.
 The warmth of those summer evenings sure seems the antithesis of today's scene.

-This ice jam is quite nasty, and we sure hope it stays right where it's at for a while.
-The last thing we need right now in Bismarck-Mandan is more ice and water coming down the way!
+This ice jam is quite nasty, and we sure hope it stays right where

 I heard the call for volunteers go out on KFYR radio, so I was ecstatic when our boss called an impromptu staff meeting first thing this morning.
 Anyone who wanted to go help fill/load sandbags could do so on company time.
 Needless to say, many of us bolted directly to the Civic Center.